 Paul spent a decade studying hard style martial arts, including Korean Tae Kwon do and Okinawan Uechi Ryu, before discovering the internal martial arts.
 He has been fascinated with the internal styles ever since, and now has been a practitioner of the internal martial arts for more than thirty years, including over twenty years studying Yang Style Tai Chi Chuan (Taijiquan).
 He was an assistant instructor of Dr. Yang Jwing Ming (founder of Yang’s Martial Arts Association) for Tai Chi and Shaolin Chin Na for many years.
 He is a former winner of the USA push hands competition for the 170 lb division at the 2000 “A taste of China” tournament in Winchester Virginia.
 Paul has had the good fortune to have trained with some top internal martial arts masters in this country.
 He incorporates these experiences into his teaching style.
 Paul has studied Qigong and Tai Chi with several masters (including Da Peng, Ermei Style Qigong, and Push Hands with Master Liang Shou Yu), and has taken courses with master Wei Lun Huang and others.
 He continues to study healing Qigong with Master Ramel Rones and has Master Rones visit Great Bay to offer seminars.
 Paul studied Xingyiquan with Tai Ngo and studied Wudang Natural-Style Martial Arts under the late 25th generation master Shan Gui Wen, which includes Wudang tai chi that combines tai chi, Xing Yi and Bagua.
 These days Paul is semi-retired from teaching and teaches only a few classes a week and prefers to be a mentor and teacher to the Great Bay Tai Chi instructors.

-Chris Himmel began his study of martial arts in the early 1990s.
+Chris Himmel (Lead Instructor) Chris began his study of martial arts in the early 1990s.
 It was not until he discovered Taijiquan that he truly found what he was searching for.
-Currently, Chris studies the Yang Style Short, Long, Ball and Saber forms along with Push Hands and the Taiji Fighting Set.
+Currently, Chris studies the Yang Style Short, Long, Ball, Saber, and Sword forms along with Push Hands and the Taiji Fighting Set.
 In 2010 Chris added the study of Wudang San Feng Natural Style Arts under Paul Mahoney and LuAnne Pigeon, which includes the arts of Xingyiquan, Baguazhang, and Taijiquan.
 Chris’s passion for Tai Chi is evident in his classes as he likes nothing better than sharing his knowledge with others.
-In the Fall of 2017 Chris joined the staff of Serenity at Summit teaching Qigong for patients recovering from addiction.
-Outside of his Tai Chi practice, Chris runs HimmelMusik, an instrument repair business based in Amesbury, and is a stay-at-home Dad to his triplet children.
+Chris has experience teaching Qigong to patients recovering from addiction as well as in assisted living facilities.
+Chris received gold and silver medals for form performances and a gold medal for push hands competition at the 2019 International Chinese Martial Arts Championship tournament in Marlboro, MA.
+Outside of his Tai Chi practice, Chris runs HimmelMusik, an instrument repair business based in Amesbury.

-Austin Murray found martial arts in his early teens.
+Austin Murray Austin found martial arts in his early teens.
 Traveling 50 miles to find the nearest

 Kung Fu school, he began his practice in Boston right before the start of High School.